davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 <!--[[[fig:ca_in_olivine]]]-->

-The Ca-in-olivine barometer yields a broad distribution in model depths, with modes between 40 and 53 km, largely coincident with the spinel stability field [@fig:depth].
+The Ca-in-olivine barometer yields a broad distribution model depths, with modes between 40 and 53 km, largely coincident with the spinel stability field [@fig:depth].
 Within the Crystal Knob sample set, the low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
 The scale of errors within a single sample reflects the barometer's strong covariance with major-element thermometers, as well as its sensitivity to small variations in Ca concentrations.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself: the low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
 The large Ca cation diffuses rapidly during transient heating [@Kohler1990], producing a shallowing bias on the depth distribution.
 This may explain why CK-4, which apparently experienced a unique transient heating event, has a depth mode ~10 km shallower than the other